tcalmant/ipopo/docs/index.rst

 iPOPO is a Python-based Service-Oriented Component Model (SOCM) based on Pelix, a dynamic service platform.
-They are inspired on two popular Java technologies for the development of long-lived applications: the
+They are inspired by two popular Java technologies for the development of long-lived applications: the
 `iPOJO <http://felix.apache.org/documentation/subprojects/apache-felix-ipojo.html>`_
 component model and the `OSGi <http://osgi.org/>`_ Service Platform.